 While services like Netflix are banned in China, you can use a VPN known for its Netflix unblocking feature, Hulu, or any other service you need.
 Of course, this goes for any country that restricts TV content.
 My point is that users, once again, have control over the content they see and not just the government, even if you have to jump through a few hoops.

 Pricing was the final blow to cable TV.
 How much are we paying for Netflix every month? $10? $12?
 Tack on Hulu; you’re paying a good $20-$22 a month for TV.
 On the flip side, it wasn’t uncommon to pay $60 or more for a cable TV package that either didn’t have the channels you wanted or shows you didn’t care for but had to get.

 But streaming services are dangerously close to copying cable TV, and I mean it.
 Sure, streaming services will always have the on-demand quality to them, but there are so many streaming services coming out that content is becoming more and more fragmented.

 For example, look at Disney+.
-Before, Marvel movies were allowed on Netflix, but they’ll be moving right on over to Disney+ once it releases, leaving Netflix users disappointed.
-Then you have AppleTV+, who will be running their own original shows that also requires a subscription.
+Before, Marvel movies were allowed on Netflix, but they’ll be moving right over to Disney+ once it releases, leaving Netflix users disappointed.
+Then you have AppleTV+, who will be running their own original shows that also require a subscription.

 So let’s assume you want to watch everything.
 You’ll be paying $40 for Netflix, Hulu, Disney+ and AppleTV+ altogether, which is a far cry from the $10-$22 you’d be spending a few years ago.